A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Implications and discussion

-This $\xi_{\rm ion}$ value is lower than measurements from the early-JWST $\xi_{\rm ion}$ (e.g. \citep{simmonds_low-mass_2024, atek_most_2024-1}), which measured higher ionising photons production efficiency for fainter galaxies.
-However, later results from \citet{simmonds_ionizing_2024}, which included lower mass galaxies with a JWST photometric analysis, lead to a decrease of the ionising photon production efficiency $\xi_{\rm ion}$, enabling them to reduce the amount of ionising photons produced and not overestimate the ionising photon emissivity $\dot{N}_{\rm ion}$ from \citet{munoz_reionization_2024}.
-Our findings agrees with this later result and does not overshoot the ionising photon emissivity required to reionise the universe.\\
+This $\xi_{\rm ion}$ value is lower than measurements from the early-JWST $\xi_{\rm ion}$ \citep[e.g.][]{simmonds_low-mass_2024, atek_most_2024}, which measured higher ionising photons production efficiency for fainter galaxies.
+However, later results from \citet{simmonds_ionizing_2024}, which included lower-mass galaxies with a JWST photometric analysis, lead to a decrease in the ionising photon-production efficiency $\xi_{\rm ion}$, enabling them to reduce the amount of ionising photons produced and not overestimate the ionising photon emissivity $\dot{N}_{\rm ion}$ from \citet{munoz_reionization_2024}.
+Our findings agrees with this later result and does not overshoot the ionising photon emissivity required to re-ionise the Universe.\\